fitushar/multi-label-weakly-supervised-classification-of-body-ct/README.md

 # Multi-Disease Classification of 13,667 Body CT Scans Using Weakly Supervised Deep Learning

 A rule-based algorithm enabled automatic extraction of disease labels from tens of thousands of radiology reports.
 These weak labels were used to create deep learning models to classify multiple diseases for three different organ systems in body CT.
-This Repo contains the updated implementation of our paper **"Multi-Disease Classification of 13,667 Body CT ScansUsing Weakly-Supervised Deep Learning"** (Under-review).
-A pre-print is available: **"Weakly Supervised Multi-Organ Multi-Disease Classification of Body CT Scans"**:https://arxiv.org/abs/2008.01158.
+This Repo contains the updated implementation of our Radiology: Artificial Intelligence paper **"Multi-Disease Classification of 13,667 Body CT ScansUsing Weakly-Supervised Deep Learning"**

 ### Citation
 ```ruby